DCAN-Labs/BrainSwipes/docs/imagetypes.md

 <img src="../img/atlas-registration-grid.png" alt="Example image in the reorganized 3x3 format" width="500">

 ## Pre-Processed Images
-Pre-Processed images can be created by running the following BIDS app on your dataset.
+Pre-Processed images can be created by running [this BIDS app](https://github.com/erikglee/HBCD_Raw_Anat_QC_Container) on your dataset.
 This will output 3x3 grids of unprocessed T1w or T2w images to help QC raw anatomical data.

 ## QSI-Prep Images
-QSI-Prep images can be created by running the following BIDS app on your dataset.
+QSI-Prep images can be created by running [this BIDS app](https://github.com/DCAN-Labs/QSIPREP_HBCD_QC) on your dataset.
 This will output `.GIF` files to help QC Diffusion Weighted Images.

 <img src="../img/qsi-qc.gif" alt="Example QSI-Prep QC gif" width="500">